DanBullockCS/ChristianBot/README.md

 # ChristianBot
-A Discord bot that detects swear words and promptly reminds the sender that this is a Christian server.
+A Discord chat bot that detects swear words and promptly reminds the sender that this is a Christian server.
 Please do not use profanity.

+# Technology Stack
+- NodeJS
+- JavaScript